Sonamkandari/SQL_Data_warehouse_project/README.md

 ---
 - Note by using this sql are bale to execute all the csv files directly
+- sql runs the try block and if it fails it runs the CATCH block to handle the Error
 ```
 EXEC.bronze.load_bronze
 -- Add Prints to track execution, debug issues, and understand its flow